 Complete any deferred acceptance testing or commissioning not possible in Phase 3 due to timing or climatic conditions.
 Submit supporting documentation on the completed testing activities to DOEE through the Unfinished Phase 3 Verification submission.

 Update the O&M program to account for the EEM measures installed during Phase 3.
-Submit the updated O&M program document at the end of Phase 4 through the O&M Program Final Update.
+Submit the updated O&M program document at the end of Phase 4 through the Updated O&M Program and Attestation Form.

 Due April 1, 2027